Out of the mouths of rural boys, finding the incomparable Mulla Nasrudin in Afghanistan.

 Religion/Spirituality

-28.IV.81 (Descending Figures) is comprised of footage Harris shot at a performance of Christ’s Passion, staged as an attraction in a Florida amusement park…This flimsy display of devotion is shown up by something genuinely overpowering, or at least recognizably real.
+28.IV.81 (Descending Figures) comprises footage Harris shot at a performance of Christ’s Passion, staged as an attraction in a Florida amusement park…This flimsy display of devotion is shown up by something genuinely overpowering, or at least recognizably real.
 In a way, this seems to sum up Harris’s practice.
 Filmic images are things with actual impact in the world, and as such they have an unavoidable ethical dimension.

 –– Michael Sicinski, Cinema Scope